hbraux/ubuntu/README.md

 * all

 Limitations:
-* Only tested with Ubuntu 18.04
+* Only tested with Ubuntu 18.04 and